davideger/blog/microbenchmarks/heartbreak.md

 Native Python code is slow, but using specialized libraries make it even faster than C++.

-Hearing all of this made me wonderfully optimistic, especially after running a couple of microbenchmarks to verify that some of my inner loops were *2x-4x faster* using some of these new fancy fast libraries.
+Hearing all of this made me wonderfully optimistic, especially after running a couple of microbenchmarks to verify that some of my inner loops were *2x faster* using some of these new fancy fast libraries.
 The 💔 part came when I tried to actually *convert my code* and got *2x slower results*.

+> **But why didn't you just...?**  If you think this to yourself below,
+> you're right.
+Gold star.
+There *is* a better way to do all of the below.
+> The point of these examples is to show how easy it is to go off the rails
+> when swapping in usage of a fast new library.

-## Microbenchmark 💔 Hotel #1: `jax.jit`
+## Microbenchmark #1: `jax.jit` 💔 Hotel

 As in many applications, I often have some sort of piecewise function to evaluate in my innermost loop.
 Here's a relatively simple one I might evaluate, mapping